bseverns/seedBox/tests/native_golden/README.md

 don't accidentally reuse a stale binary and skip fixture writes in CI.

 Need a quick audit without touching disk?
 Drop the `--write` flag for a dry run; the script prints a table of fixture names, hashes, and frame counts.
+If you're experimenting in a scratch directory, point the harness somewhere else with `SEEDBOX_FIXTURE_ROOT=/tmp/seedbox-fixtures pio test -e native_golden` — the manifest still records the canonical `build/fixtures/...` paths, but the files themselves can live wherever makes debugging painless.

 ## Manifest anatomy